West Michigan Aviation Academy

 West Michigan Aviation Academy (WMAA) is a charter high school in Grand Rapids, Michigan (U.S.).
-Students have the option of completing flight training and obtaining a private pilot licence.
+Students have the option of completing flight training and obtaining a private pilot certificate.
 US News and World Report ranks the school the 26th best in Michigan.

+The school is well-renounced and is ranked in the top 5% of all public high schools worldwide.
+Students tend to outperform the state average on standardized tests.

 History

 In 2010, pilot and billionaire Dick DeVos established WMAA on the suggestion of his wife, Betsy DeVos.
 The academy is a tuition-free public charter high school.
 The initial enrollment of 80 students assembled for the Fall term of 2010 in a 25000 ft2 renovated office facility located on the grounds of the Gerald R. Ford International Airport.

 They quickly realized that more space would be needed and it wasn't long before expansion plans were on the drafting board.
 On the first day of the 2012–13 school year, more than 240 Freshmen, Sophomores, and Juniors found their high school home had expanded with a new 42,500 sq. ft. addition.
 This new addition enabled not only expansion in space, but also in curriculum, student life, and aviation programs.
 The new building gave the academy the capacity to educate 500 students.

 In 2014, the school administration expected to have a population of 500 for the upcoming fall semester.

 Due to high demand for attendance, the school operates on a lottery system to admit students.

+The school, like many others, went fully-remote during the COVID-19 pandemic.

+In the fall of 2022, the school opened a new facility named the Flight Training Center that houses many of their aviation courses and serves as a hangar for the school's airplanes.